Click and jump to

 Frequently Asked Questions

-There is a help desk at High Tech Middle and High Tech High and registration and Sched support at the opening event.
-Any late check-ins can get their badge from the help desk at the High Tech High.
+There is a help desk at High Tech High International and High Tech Elementary and registration and Sched support at the opening event.
+For those who need support with mobility, you may use our golf cart service to help you move between buildings.